 relevant statutes unit on concurrent causation.]

-The state has the burden of proving that the defendant caused the death of [name].
-To prove that the defendant caused the death of [name], the state must show, beyond a reasonable doubt, that either—

-1. [concurrent cause] did not contribute to causing the death of [name];
+4. a. [concurrent cause] did not contribute to causing the death of [name];

-2. [concurrent cause] was clearly insufficient, by itself, to cause the death of [name]; or
+b. [concurrent cause] was clearly insufficient, by itself, to cause the death of [name]; or

-3. the conduct of the defendant was clearly sufficient to cause the death of [name] regardless of [concurrent cause].
+c. the conduct of the defendant was clearly sufficient to cause the death of [name] regardless of [concurrent cause].

 [Continue with the following.]

-You must all agree on elements 1, 2, and 3 of the offense of capital murder listed above.
+You must all agree on elements [1, 2, and 3/ 1, 2, 3, and 4] listed above.

-If you all agree the state has failed to prove, beyond a reasonable doubt, one or more of elements 1, 2, and 3 listed above, you must find the defendant “not guilty.”
+If you all agree the state has failed to prove, beyond a reasonable doubt, one or more of elements [1, 2, and 3 / 1, 2, 3, and 4] listed above, you must find the defendant “not guilty.”

-If you all agree the state has proved, beyond a reasonable doubt, all three elements listed above, you must find the defendant “guilty.”
+If you all agree the state has proved, beyond a reasonable doubt, all [three/four] elements listed above, you must find the defendant “guilty.”

 [Insert any other instructions raised by the evidence.
 Then continue with the verdict form found in CPJC 2.1, the general charge.]